 -

 Focus on the critical few: Pareto's Principle, often called the 80/20 rule, suggests that approximately 80% of effects come from 20% of the causes.
 Identify the 20% of factors that have the biggest impact on your performance and focus your efforts on optimizing those.
-For example, in a sales team, 20% of the sales representatives might be responsible for 80% of the revenue.
+Here's one way to look at it: in a sales team, 20% of the sales representatives might be responsible for 80% of the revenue.
 Focusing on training, supporting, and incentivizing these top performers can have a significant impact on overall sales performance.

-Use technology strategically: While technology can be a powerful enabler, it's important to use it strategically.
-Don't just implement technology for the sake of it.
+Here's one way to look at it: Google allows its employees to spend 20% of their time working on projects of their own choosing.
+This has led to the development of some of Google's most successful products, such as Gmail and AdSense.
+Now, creating a culture that supports experimentation and learning can lead to breakthrough innovations and significant improvements in performance. * Use technology strategically: While technology can be a powerful enabler, it helps to use it strategically.
+Because of that, don't just implement technology for the sake of it.
 Instead, identify specific pain points or inefficiencies that technology can address.
-Choose the right tools for the job and integrate them thoughtfully into your existing processes.
-Ensure that employees are properly trained on how to use the technology effectively.
+And choose the right tools for the job and integrate them thoughtfully into your existing processes. confirm that employees are properly trained on how to use the technology effectively.

 FAQ